alyyousef/algo-viz/README.md

 **TypeScript:**

-- Strict mode enabled — no `any`, no implicit returns
+- Strict mode enabled; no `any`, no implicit returns
 - Named exports preferred; default exports for route components only
 - Types colocated with the files that own them

 **React:**

 - Functional components only with hooks
-- No external state library — React context + reducers for shared state
+- No external state library: React context + reducers for shared state
 - `JSX.Element` return types on all components

 **CSS:**